Week 28: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Christie told reporters that as head of Trump’s transition team, he told Trump not to hire Flynn in any capacity.
 Pence took over as head next.

 - Sessions canceled his Monday testimony on DOJ funding before Congress, for fear the hearing would be overtaken by questions are the Trump-Russia scandal.

-- Cummings said the House Oversight Comm has documents that show Flynn lied to security clearance investigators in 2016.
+- Rep. Elijah Cummings said the House Oversight Committee has documents that show Flynn lied to security clearance investigators in 2016.
 Flynn claimed he was paid by “US companies,” not Russia’s RT, for his 2015 Moscow trip.